ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 # Installation

-You can try everything out on your own by cloning our [GitHub repository](https://github.com/TheRealTirreg/PublicTransitSnapper/) and following the instructions in the README.md.
+Checkout our [GitHub repository](https://github.com/TheRealTirreg/PublicTransitSnapper/) and follow the instructions in the README.md.

 # Future Work

 Speedup: Replace grid with R-Tree, store (TripId, TS)-tuples in Grid/R-Tree, cache HMM layers for one event.
 Not needed because fast enough for our purposes.
 Replace Zipper by one datastructure in GCI.
+Pre-compute datastructures from GTFS to hard drive.

 Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
 This is not accurate for trip segments with varying speeds.
 Could be learnt for each trip

+# Conclusion

+We have implemented PTVM, a dynamic map matching algorithm that outperforms PTS, an earlier version.
+PTVM outperforms PTS, because...